softprops/softprops.github.io/posts/dev-togo.md

 * [dev delivery service](#dev-delivery-service)
 * [takeaways](#takeaways)

-In the last post, I touched a bit on the writing flow I'm iterating towards, one with an eye towards portability and an offline focus.
+In the last post, I touched a bit on the writing flow I'm iterating towards, one with an eye towards content portability and an offline focus.
 In this post I wanted to talk a bit more about the details of how I intend to make that actually work.

 To recap, the workflow I want is